Optical Scope Alignment – the Basics

 Strut Alignments – in addition to aligning the engine, a skilled optical scope technician can adjust the target to determine if a strut is in alignment.

 How does an optical alignment compare to a laser alignment?
-A laser alignment uses similar principals – optical targets creating a line.
+A laser alignment system uses similar principals – optical targets creating a line.
 However, the level of accuracy is lower.
 A laser spot is projected onto an optic.
-In larger yachts the stretch distance between laser and optic may be 10 or 20 feet, which creates a laser spot up to one eighth of an inch in size.
+In larger yachts the stretch distance between laser and optic may be 20 feet or more, which creates a laser spot up to one eighth of an inch in size.
 The human eye struggles to see the center of a dancing laser spot.
 As a result, error rates .050 to .100″ are possible.
 An optical alignment will get within .003 – .005″.
 Lasers also require careful handling to avoid eye damage.

 If you are looking for a highly accurate shaft alignment system that will diagnose the struts, shaft log and engine alignment then optical scope technology is the right way to go.